-Effective June 1, 2010, payment of tuition bills with Mastercard, Discover, and American Express cards will be assessed a 2.75% convenience fee.
-Visa credit/debit cards will no longer be accepted as payment for the tuition bills.
+Payment of tuition bills with Mastercard, Discover, and American Express cards will be assessed a 2.75% convenience fee.
+Visa credit/debit cards are not accepted as payment for the tuition bills.
 To avoid the fee, use online check/ACH, personal checks, wire transfers or other payment options.
 If you have questions, contact the Bursar's office.